yuanjia01/yuanjia01.github.io/about.md

 During my time at NC State, I was fortunate to supplement my education with practical experience in data analysis gained through undergraduate research, consulting experiences, and interning with multiple fortune 500 companies.
 In addition to the technical skills I gained in these various roles I was able to practice interpersonal skills while working both independently and collaboratively in a team based setting.

-Currently I work remotely as a Biostatistican at Fred Hutch Cancer Center.
-In this position I have been exposed to a myriad of projects across clinical disease areas (E.g. oncology, ophthalmology, kidney-disease) My day-to-day role involves programming and validating production analysis datasets, tables, figures, and listing.
-I have also had the opportunity to train new employees, create table shells, draft DMC minutes, and lead SAS program training.
+Previously, I was a Biostatistician I with WCG Statistics Collaborative where I was exposed to a myriad of projects across clinical disease areas (E.g. oncology, ophthalmology, kidney-disease).
+My day-to-day role involved programming and validating production analysis datasets, tables, figures, and listing.
+I also had the opportunity to train new employees, create table shells, draft DMC minutes, and lead SAS program training.

+Currently, I work as a Statistical Research Associate III at Fred Hutch Cancer Center.
+In this position I helped lead the statistical portion of trials for Phase II and III HIV prevention clinical trials.
+This work is similar to what I did at Statistics collaborative in that I still spend a fair amount of time creating safety and study monitoring reports, but now I have the opportunity to perform analyses for our network collaborators.

 For a copy of my current resume click [here]({{ https://MichaelEBurton.github.io }}/michael_burton_resume_fall2022.pdf)